-Originally, a small group of people began to meet weekly for Sunday morning services.
-The first meeting place was in Wheeling.
+Originally, a small group of people began to meet weekly for Sunday morning services in Wheeling.
 The group was served by pastors from area Wisconsin Synod churches.
 The area pastor would conduct Sunday services, and then return to his home congregation.
 This arrangement existed for about nine years.
 In the Spring of 1986 New Life's first full-time pastor was called, and the congregation was officially organized.
 The congregation met for approximately 12 years in Buffalo Grove using rented facilities.
 In June of 1999, New Life purchased our current worship facility, which is located at 910 S. Old Rand Road in Lake Zurich.
 After several months of renovation, the congregation began using the facility at the end of December 1999.
 Our facility size was doubled in August of 2010 with the dedication of our new Education Complex.

+Pastor Bauer's assignment out of the Seminary was to serve the dual parish of Good Shepherd in Holmen, Wisconsin, and Bethel in Galesville.
+Pastor Bauer married Rachel Mickelson in June of 1990.
+Their marriage has been blessed with three children, Lydia, Audrey and Jeremiah.
 In 1995, Pastor Bauer accepted the call to New Life Lutheran Church in Buffalo Grove.
 He's been the pastor of New Life ever since.
 During his time of service, New Life moved from Buffalo Grove to Lake Zurich.
 The congregation purchased and renovated an abandoned Baptist church building in Lake Zurich, began a preschool and completed an addition doubling the size of the original building.

 While at New Life, Pastor Bauer also worked to establish Training Camp, a Lutheran Camp for kids.
 He's also the author of A Lutheran Looks at Mega Churches, a booklet published by Northwestern Publishing House in 2013.